 The ignition switch controls the engine starter circuit, the engine ignition system and accessory circuits connected to the ignition switch.
-Boats with electronic controls may have a FOB and a START button.
-The FOB must be in close proximity to the helm for starting.

 ACCESSORY SWITCH

 An accessory switch is provided for the control of optional equipment added to the boats.
 Fuses should be integrated with any non-factory equipment added by a certified marine electrical technician.